FenixEdu/fenixedu-academic/README.md

 [https://confluence.fenixedu.org/display/ACADEMIC/Welcome](https://confluence.fenixedu.org/display/ACADEMIC/Welcome)

-It includes tutorials and examples so you can learn how to use the Bennu Framework
+It includes tutorials and examples so you can learn how to use the FenixEdu Academic

 ##Issue Tracking